|Support||Chat & Email|

 Taking everything into consideration, CyberGhost is somewhat of a mixed bag.
 They offer user-friendly VPN apps with secure encryption, but there are lots of drawbacks to consider before signing up for this VPN.

-Here’s what keeps me from recommending CyberGhost VPN to my readers:
+Here’s what keeps me from recommending CyberGhost VPN:

 - Troubling history with parent company (Kape, formerly Crossrider)